 About Patrick Barnett

-Meanwhile lets just say that we are proud Patrick Barnett contributed a whooping 4 entries.
+But we are proud to say that Patrick Barnett contributed 4 entries already.

 Entries by Patrick Barnett

 Remember that 92-mile-long bilge dump off Congo and Angola that caught our attention back in April?
-Envisat ASAR satellite radar image showing bilge-dump slick (long dark streak) off Angola on April 6, 2012.
-Image courtesy European Space Agency.
 The bright spot at the left end of the slick is likely the vessel that caused it.
 But the ASAR imagery left an important question unanswered: Who was responsible for this pollution?
 With the generous help of our new […]

 Two large slicks were spotted on the same image of the Nigerian coast (5.75°N, 4.45°W) (5.75°N, 4.45°E).
 One slick (we’re calling it SkyTruth Unknown 001, or ST_UNK 001) was featured in a March 27th blog post that compiled a time-series of images of the constant leak three miles off the Coast of Molume.
 Thirty miles farther […]